pixavier/mqtt4snap/README.md

 Snap *!* can be considered a block-based [low-code programming language](https://upcommons.upc.edu/handle/2117/363087?locale-attribute=en), unlike [Node-RED](https://cookbook.nodered.org/mqtt/connect-to-broker), that can be regarded as a flow-based low-code tool.

 ## [Hello World!](http://extensions.snap.berkeley.edu/snap/snap.html#run:http://raw.githubusercontent.com/pixavier/mqtt4snap/master/examples/HelloWorld.xml)
 This Hello World! example shows how PubSub-based aqchitectures let implement IoT with no friction.
-It can be extended with IoT devices like [this](https://wokwi.com/projects/344419550728553044).
+It can be extended with IoT devices like [this](https://wokwi.com/projects/344419550728553044) (An IoT device Digital Twin in this case).

 ## Blocks and usage